 The Red Mountain High School social studies teacher will tour Tokyo, Fukuoka, Nagasaki, Nara, Kyoto and Yokohama.

-Red Mountain has been named Arizona's No. 1 school.
-The Mountain Lions will be honored by the Arizona Interscholastic Association at the Champions Award Luncheon at the University of Phoenix Stadium on May 20.
+Red Mountain was named Arizona's No. 1 school.
+The Mountain Lions were honored by the Arizona Interscholastic Association at the Champions Award Luncheon at the University of Phoenix Stadium on May 20.